Recycling Right« Back

 Please place all materials in bin loosely - not in plastic bags.
 Ensure all containers are empty.
 It's best if you remove lids.
 You don't have to remove staples or envelope windows.

-View our A-Z brochure with helpful tips of what rubbish can go into recycling bins (yellow lid), general waste bins (red lid) and at our local landfill sites.
+View our A-Z brochure with helpful tips of what rubbish can go into recycling bins (yellow lid), general waste bins (red lid) and at our local waste/transfer sites.

 Tips for recycling